Fifth Third Bancorp Sells 4,936 Shares of The Allstate Co. (NYSE:ALL)

-Fifth Third Bancorp lessened its position in The Allstate Co.
-(NYSE:ALL) by 6.2% in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 74,086 shares of the insurance provider’s stock after selling 4,936 shares during the quarter.
+Fifth Third Bancorp decreased its holdings in shares of The Allstate Co.
+(NYSE:ALL) by 6.2% during the third quarter, according to its most recent filing with the SEC.
+The firm owned 74,086 shares of the insurance provider’s stock after selling 4,936 shares during the period.
 Fifth Third Bancorp’s holdings in The Allstate were worth $6,974,000 at the end of the most recent reporting period.

-Several other institutional investors have also recently added to or reduced their stakes in the company.
-CI Investments Inc. lifted its holdings in shares of The Allstate by 8.8% in the 3rd quarter.
-CI Investments Inc. now owns 2,976 shares of the insurance provider’s stock worth $280,000 after acquiring an additional 241 shares during the last quarter.
-HawsGoodwin Investment Management LLC lifted its holdings in The Allstate by 1.5% during the 3rd quarter.
-HawsGoodwin Investment Management LLC now owns 23,222 shares of the insurance provider’s stock valued at $2,186,000 after buying an additional 344 shares in the last quarter.
-OPSEU Pension Plan Trust Fund lifted its holdings in The Allstate by 5.2% during the 3rd quarter.
-OPSEU Pension Plan Trust Fund now owns 16,763 shares of the insurance provider’s stock valued at $1,555,000 after buying an additional 833 shares in the last quarter.
-Courier Capital LLC lifted its holdings in The Allstate by 5.4% during the 3rd quarter.
-Courier Capital LLC now owns 7,367 shares of the insurance provider’s stock valued at $672,000 after buying an additional 375 shares in the last quarter.
-Finally, LPL Financial LLC lifted its holdings in The Allstate by 5.5% during the 3rd quarter.
-LPL Financial LLC now owns 100,402 shares of the insurance provider’s stock valued at $9,452,000 after buying an additional 5,204 shares in the last quarter.
-Hedge funds and other institutional investors own 67.22% of the company’s stock.

-A number of equities research analysts recently weighed in on the stock.
-ValuEngine upgraded shares of The Allstate from a “strong sell” rating to a “sell” rating in a report on Saturday, August 1st.
-Bank of America lifted their price objective on shares of The Allstate from $147.00 to $149.00 and gave the company a “buy” rating in a report on Thursday, November 5th.
+Other hedge funds and other institutional investors have also bought and sold shares of the company.
+Keebeck Wealth Management LLC purchased a new position in The Allstate during the 2nd quarter valued at about $31,000.
+Hoover Financial Advisors Inc. purchased a new position in The Allstate during the 2nd quarter valued at about $32,000.
+Planned Solutions Inc. purchased a new position in The Allstate during the 3rd quarter valued at about $36,000.
+Ovata Capital Management Ltd purchased a new position in The Allstate during the 2nd quarter valued at about $47,000.
+Finally, Edge Wealth Management LLC purchased a new position in The Allstate during the 3rd quarter valued at about $49,000.
+67.22% of the stock is currently owned by institutional investors and hedge funds.

+The firm also recently announced a quarterly dividend, which will be paid on Monday, January 4th.
+Stockholders of record on Monday, November 30th will be given a dividend of $0.54 per share.
+This represents a $2.16 dividend on an annualized basis and a dividend yield of 2.16%.
+The ex-dividend date is Friday, November 27th.
+The Allstate’s dividend payout ratio (DPR) is presently 20.71%.

+A number of research analysts have commented on ALL shares.
 Wells Fargo & Company reissued a “hold” rating on shares of The Allstate in a research report on Monday, October 5th.
-Morgan Stanley cut their target price on shares of The Allstate from $104.00 to $102.00 and set an “equal weight” rating on the stock in a research report on Monday, October 19th.
-Finally, Keefe, Bruyette & Woods raised shares of The Allstate from a “market perform” rating to an “outperform” rating and raised their target price for the company from $107.00 to $108.00 in a research report on Tuesday, September 22nd.
-One analyst has rated the stock with a sell rating, five have assigned a hold rating, nine have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-The stock presently has a consensus rating of “Buy” and an average target price of $114.93.
+ValuEngine raised shares of The Allstate from a “strong sell” rating to a “sell” rating in a research report on Saturday, August 1st.
+Bank of America lifted their price objective on shares of The Allstate from $147.00 to $149.00 and gave the stock a “buy” rating in a research report on Thursday, November 5th.
+Morgan Stanley cut their price objective on shares of The Allstate from $104.00 to $102.00 and set an “equal weight” rating on the stock in a research report on Monday, October 19th.
+Finally, Barclays initiated coverage on shares of The Allstate in a research report on Tuesday.
+They issued an “overweight” rating and a $107.00 price objective on the stock.
+One investment analyst has rated the stock with a sell rating, five have issued a hold rating, nine have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+The stock currently has an average rating of “Buy” and an average price target of $114.93.

-The Allstate (NYSE:ALL) last issued its earnings results on Monday, November 9th.
-The insurance provider reported $2.94 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.77 by $1.17.
-The company had revenue of $9.34 billion during the quarter, compared to analyst estimates of $9.44 billion.
-The Allstate had a return on equity of 16.70% and a net margin of 10.68%.
-The firm’s quarterly revenue was up 2.7% on a year-over-year basis.
-During the same quarter last year, the business posted $2.84 EPS.
-As a group, equities research analysts expect that The Allstate Co. will post 12.44 earnings per share for the current year.

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, January 4th.
-Shareholders of record on Monday, November 30th will be paid a dividend of $0.54 per share.
-The ex-dividend date of this dividend is Friday, November 27th.
-This represents a $2.16 dividend on an annualized basis and a dividend yield of 2.16%.
-The Allstate’s payout ratio is currently 20.71%.

 The Allstate Profile